 (541) 514-2679 (for texts)

-ARTIST BIO Sara Miura Zolbrod has mostly worked in the performing arts; this is her first formal project with tangible materials.
+ARTIST BIO Sara Miura Zolbrod’s background is mostly in the performing arts.
 She brings her background as a half-Japanese person who grew up partially in Japan, and her years of involvement in arts access to this project.
 She has lived in Eugene since 2000.
+She is a dance teacher and editor.

 BACKGROUND The hanging-papers tradition is known as omikuji in Japan and dates back to the 11th century.
 Small paper fortunes are sold at many Shinto shrines; people who buy them can hang their negative fortunes on a designated tree (or structure) to distance from the negativity, or hang their positive fortunes to amplify them, adding their hopes to thousands of others.
 In the Judeo-Christian tradition, accounts of written prayers being inserted into Jerusalem’s Western Wall date back to the late 18th century (—a million people a year from many faiths leave their written prayers in the wall.)

-For the June 5th panel, Eric Richardson and Haley Case Scott (Siletz Tribal Member) of the NAACP and Aimee Yogi of the Japanese American Association of Lane County will join Zolbrod and survey some forms of Oregon’s state-led, state-sanctioned racism as well as share some of their hopes for unity.
+Aimee Yogi of the Japanese American Association of Lane County, Eric Richardson of the NAACP, and Maya Rabasa of Centro Latino Americano joined Zolbrod to survey some forms of Oregon’s state-led, state-sanctioned racism as well as share some of their hopes for unity.
+Please click here to watch the video recording, which also includes slideshows of the 2021 art installation.

-MEDIA COVERAGE: KLCC 3-minute piece: Click here to read the KLCC article or to listen to it.
+MEDIA COVERAGE of 2021 INSTALLATION: KLCC 3-minute piece: Click here to read the KLCC article or to listen to it.